 Macy's Fourth of July Fireworks

-If you want a quiet holiday, you can watch the Macy's Fireworks on TV, since the event is televised, but there's no reason to sit in front a screen when you can walk spend the evening with others huddled in awe as you watch the fireworks overhead from the Brooklyn Promenade.
-Get there early and enjoy the show.
+If you want a quiet holiday, you can watch the Macy's Fireworks on TV, since the event is televised.
+Of course, this isn't the same as huddling with others in awe on the Brooklyn Promenade.
+Get there early with a picnic and enjoy the show.

 South Brooklyn: Coney Island and Brighton Beach